ishtiak-ahmed/Great-Reads/README.md

 ### A webapp for book reader build with React, Redux, Typescript and SASS

+## Key Feature

+    * Set Your name
+    * Add Book to reading list
+    * Remove Book from reading list
+    * Mark book as read
+    * Give reading to read book
+    * data saved to local storage with redux

 ## Structure

     * Homepage with all books collection